ros2-gbp/andino-release/README.md

 `Note`: Whether your are installing the packages in your dev machine or in your robot the procedure is the same.

+### Install the binaries

+The packages have been also released via ROS package manager system for the 'humble' distro.
+You can check them [here](https://repo.ros2.org/status_page/ros_humble_default.html?q=andino).

+These packages can be installed using `apt` (e.g: `sudo apt install ros-humble-andino-description`) or using `rosdep`.

 ## :rocket: Usage

 ### Robot bringup